joydragon/nmap2icinga2/service discovery/README.md

 #Service Discovery

-Here are the scripts for the seconf part, the service discovery.
+Here are the scripts for the second part, the service discovery.

 First you must start with the nmap command using the **-oG** and **-sV** flag:
 ```